Few-shot Neural Architecture Search: Experiments

 \subsection{Evaluation on \nasbench}

-We use \nasbench, a public architecture dataset, which provides a unified benchmark for up-to-date NAS algorithms~\cite{nasbench201}. \nasbench contains \emph{all} 15625 architectures in the search space, making it possible to evaluate the efficiency of gradient-based search algorithms.
-In contrast, prior datasets such as \nasbencho~\cite{nasbench101} do not provide all possible architectures in their search space.
+We use \nasbench, a public architecture dataset, which provides a unified benchmark for up-to-date NAS algorithms~\cite{nasbench201}. \nasbench contains the information of \emph{all} 15625 architectures in the search space, making it possible to evaluate the efficiency of gradient-based search algorithms.
+In contrast, prior datasets such as \nasbencho~\cite{nasbench101} do not provide all possible architectures information in their search space.
 For each architecture, \nasbench contains information such as size, training and test time, and accuracy on \cifara, \cifarb, and \imagenet.
-Consequently, NAS algorithms can leverage information on each architecture without time-consuming training.
+Consequently, NAS algorithms can leverage such information on each architecture without time-consuming training.